paper has to do with what the scriptures have to say about the clouds

 In chapter 11, when the Hebrew writer spoke of the departed faithful, he ended the chapter saying that they could not have been made perfect apart from us.
 All of the faithful for all time have become perfect in Christ Jesus because of His redeeming blood.

 He continues by telling us to lay aside everything that could hold us back and run with endurance the race before us.
-It sounds like the spirits of the departed faithful are a cloud of witnesses around us watching us as we are running our race of faith.
+It sounds like the spirits of the departed faithful are a cloud of witnesses watching us as we are running our race of faith.

-Are they surrounding us like spectators
+they surrounding us like spectators

 at the games watching us and cheering for us as we run?
 Did

 The writer tells us not to come short of the grace of God and be godless or immoral like Esau who sold his birthright for a meal.
 He continues by speaking of what happened to that old Hebrew nation in the wilderness and how it relates to us.

 is speaking of the goal that we are

 striving for as we run our race.
-Our
+Our prize is that spiritual

 He says that we have come to the assembly of the church and when He lists those who are with us in the assembly he says it includes the Father and the Son and myriads of angels and it includes the spirits of the righteous made perfect.

 That old Hebrew salvation story was brought about by God as an earthly copy of what is spiritual for us.
 Their worship was a part of that copy.
 They worshipped at an earthly tabernacle to foretell how we would worship at God’s spiritual tabernacle.

 The Hebrew writer tells us that Christ is our true High Priest (Chapter 7).
 He begins the next chapter by saying that the main point is that, “we have such a high priest, who has taken His seat at the right hand of the throne of the Majesty in the heavens, a minister in the sanctuary and in the true tabernacle, which the Lord pitched, not man.”
+(Hebrews 8:1-2)